patrickespake/task_manager_be/README.md

 ## Kanban Management

-To better manage the development process and track ongoing activities, we're using a Kanban board.
+To better manage the development process and track ongoing activities, I'm using a Kanban board.
 You can access and review our task breakdown and progress on our Trello board:

 [Task Manager BE Trello Board](https://trello.com/invite/b/cKWPtv9S/ATTI769cdbcf830a1bf657b1815d6c40c6a84BC0FE17/task-manager-be)